davidsilvasmith/bitcoinbulls.net/_posts/2015-09-08-how-to-make-money-arbitraging-bitcoin-amazon-gold.md

 1. Bitcoin is the most empowering force since the Internet.
 The sooner it gains traction the better for everyone in the world.

-	>[“Purse.io creates new financial incentives for people all over the world to start using Bitcoin” - Roger Ver [Tweet This]](http://ctt.ec/U97H3)
+	>[Purse.io creates new financial incentives for people all over the world to start using Bitcoin - Roger Ver [Tweet This]](http://ctt.ec/U97H3)

+	>[Purse is currently the best valuation proposition for US-based bitcoin customers (excluding speculation).
+Applying this same model to other asset classes such as gold should accelerate usage of the Purse platform. - Brock Pierce [Tweet This]](http://ctt.ec/j3Y8i)

 2. This purseArb technique has a lot of room for improvement.
 Maybe you can figure out a way to make serious money using purseArb and let me know in the comments.
 I will take a look and try it out for you if it makes sense.